updated on 13 July 2021

-According to Hodge Jones & Allen partner Peter Todd, interviewers will view honesty in these situations far more favourably than a lie or unconvincingly fudged answer.
+According to a former law firm partner, interviewers will view honesty in these situations far more favourably than a lie or unconvincingly fudged answer.
 You should prepare thoroughly for any interview by learning about the firm's practice areas and brushing up on your legal knowledge, but it doesn't have to spell disaster if something about which you are less knowledgeable comes up.
-If you don't know the answer to a scenario-based question, say so - there is no point in waffling or making wild guesses as it will become immediately apparent to the interviewer that you don’t know what you’re talking about.
+If you don't know the answer to a scenario-based question, say so – there is no point in waffling or making wild guesses as it will become immediately apparent to the interviewer that you don’t know what you’re talking about.

 For scenario-based questions, you should also outline what you would do to find a solution to the problem posed.
 Interviewers use scenario discussions to determine whether candidates can identify the key issues in real-life cases and apply the law correctly, so your ability to analyse the scenario as precisely as possible is crucial.
 Remember, some scenarios may be designed so that there is no "right answer" and it’s your job to explain yourself and your solution clearly and competently.
 Make sure to justify your approach to the scenario and show you understand what is expected of you, acknowledging any gaps in your knowledge and suggesting ways that you would remedy them.